Nike kicks off Cole Haan, Umbro auction process-sources

 Cole Haan, which was acquired by Nike in 1988 for $80 million, is expected to fetch $400 million to $500 million, the sources said.
 The potential value of Umbro, which sources said is likely to be a tougher sale, could not be learned.

-Potential acquirers for Cole Haan could include footwear company Wolverine Worldwide (WWW.N), branded apparel company, VF Corp (VFC.N) and luxury houses LVMH (LVMH.PA) and Richemont.
+Potential acquirers for Cole Haan could include footwear company Wolverine Worldwide, branded apparel company, VF Corp and luxury houses LVMH and Richemont.

 Private equity firms that have historically invested in the retail sector such as Golden Gate Capital, Leonard Green and Sycamore Partners could also take a look, the sources said.